Gloriously transform yourself in 2019 with these 9 self-care practices and resolution alternatives.

 4. Evolve into Being Blunt

 In the New Age/self-help world, we hear the words “speak your truth” a lot.
-But let’s take it a step further in 2019: Let’s be blunt.
+But let’s take it a step further in the New Year: Let’s be blunt.
 Of course, I’m not suggesting that we be rude, exactly.
 I’m suggesting that we should say what’s true for us, without apology, and without trying to make sure everyone likes us all the time.
 Not everyone will like us.
 Which is fine.

 5. Evolve into Exercising in Style